benmaier/netwulf/paper/paper.md

   an automated view of a network which was previously manipulated in Python is not possbile
-* Webweb [@webweb] provides an interactive visualization for Python network objects based on the force layout of d3.js [@d3], however its main purpose is exploration of network features and single-time visualizations: the stylized network and visualization parameters may not be saved to reproduce Further, a variety of styling parameters are only accessible through its API which again may provide difficulties when trying to find the optimal visualization.
+* Webweb [@webweb] provides an interactive visualization for Python network objects based on the force layout of d3.js [@d3], however its main purpose is the interactive exploration of network features and single-time visualizations: the stylized network and visualization parameters may not be saved to be reproduced later.
 * Netwulf provides a simple interactive interface to stylize a network which was previously manipulated in Python.
 * Its philosophy is that network manipulation should be done programmatically (i.e. in Python) but the efficient generation of a visually pleasing network representation should be done manually
-* Its main purpose is to easily generate both a network visualization and find the optimal visualization parameters to reproduce the visualization.
+* Its main purpose is to easily generate both a network visualization and find the optimal visualization parameters to reproduce this visualization.
 To this end, both are saved to objects in the Python instance running Netwulf.
 * It further provides functionality to redraw the visualization in Python using matplotlib [@matplotlib] to save it as a vector graphic